 Cache Data Categorization via Named Tags

 Similar to groups and tags, you can retrieve items from the cache with Named Tags using object queries.
 When certain Named Tags are already added to items in the cache, NCache offers the user the opportunity to update those Named tags.
 Using NCache’s custom class, i.e., CacheItem, you can add data to the cache.
-As a property of the NamedTags class, CacheItem additionally enables you to specify additional specifications related to an item.
-In the example given below, a customer with VIP membership (VIP members are offered 10% discount), the Named Tags are set by assigning them as a property of CacheItem.
+As a property of the NamedTags class, the CacheItem enables you to specify additional specifications related to an item.
+In the example given below, a customer with VIP membership (with a 10% discount) use Named Tags that are set by assigning them as a property of the CacheItem.

 // Creating a Named Tags Dictionary var namedTags = new NamedTagsDictionary(); // Adding Named Tags to the Dictionary where Keys are the names of the tags as string type and Values are of primitive type namedTags.Add("VIP_Membership_Discount", 0.10); // Setting the named tag property of the cacheItem cacheItem.NamedTags = namedTags; cache.Add(customerKey, cacheItem); |